top of page

 London, Ontario

-The Cassidy button thief outplayed his victims, waiting for them to fall asleep.
-By the time the rooster crowed, all buttons had been removed and stolen from their household garments.
+The Cassidy button thief outplayed his victims, waiting for the home's occupants to fall asleep.
+By the time the rooster crowed, buttons stitched on every garment in the house had been removed and stolen.
 The mystery stumped everyone, including a provincial policeman who had volunteered to stay at the farmhouse for a few nights until he solved the case.
 After his first night, however, the constable woke up to all his buttons missing from his uniform.
+Upon discovering the thefts, the victims were shocked and bewildered, unable to comprehend how someone could be so bold as to steal buttons from their clothing.

 1922::Button Mystery Still Circulating Months Later